eric-bahr/vscode-powerworld/WORKFLOW_SETUP.md

 **❌ "Version already exists"**
 - Solution: Increment version number in `package.json` or use a new tag

+**❌ "Version mismatch"**
+- The workflow automatically syncs `package.json` version with git tags
+- If you see issues, ensure your tag follows format `v1.2.3` (with 'v' prefix)

 **❌ "Compilation failed"**
 - Solution: Run `npm run compile` locally to check for TypeScript errors